FluffyScript/OrderManagementExercise/README.md

 Step 2.
 In root folder of solution, run : "docker-compose up"

 Step 3.
 Run the application (dotnet run in API folder or F5 in visual studio)
-- necessarry Because the developer wasn't able to properly expose the API container, we also need to run the app.
+- wasn't able to properly expose the API container, we also need to run the app.

+# Notes
+- For applying a migration to the database, just go to the OrderManagementAPI folder and run "dotnet-ef database update"
+- Event sourcing was added, since the use of a message bus and events.
+- Product implementation is not fully completed.
+- Integration tests do not fully respect TestPriority order.

-# ------------------------------ Requirements
+# Requirements
 Our company is migration from monolith architecture to microservices architecture.
 Now we must build new application using some guidelines like ASP.NET core, Docker, CQRS and others new technologies and methodologies.